Can Watermarks Survive Translation? On the Cross-lingual Consistency of Text Watermark for Large Language Models

 \subsection{UW}

-In this section, we introduce the detail watermarking ironing process and watermark detection process of UW.
-The ironing process of UW is similar to KGW.
-The difference between UW and KGW is the way to modify the logits: \begin{enumerate}[topsep=0pt, partopsep=0pt,itemsep=0pt,parsep=0pt] \item[(1)] compute a hash of $\boldsymbol{x}^{1:n}$: $h^{n+1}=H(\boldsymbol{x}^{1:n})$, and use $h^{n+1}$ as seed generating a random number $p\in\left[0,1\right)$. \item[(2)] determine the token $t$ satisfies:
+The ironing process in UW is analogous to that in KGW; however, the two differ in their respective function of modifying the logits.
+Here is the detail watermark ironing process in UW: \begin{enumerate}[topsep=0pt, partopsep=0pt,itemsep=0pt,parsep=0pt] \item[(1)] compute a hash of $\boldsymbol{x}^{1:n}$: $h^{n+1}=H(\boldsymbol{x}^{1:n})$, and use $h^{n+1}$ as seed generating a random number $p\in\left[0,1\right)$. \item[(2)] determine the token $t$ satisfies: